 The faculty of the Department of Biological Sciences have agreed that our goals are:

 The Department of Biological Sciences offers bachelor of science degree curricula in biology, an environmental option in biology, fisheries and wildlife science, health information management, and medical technology.
 In addition, a master of science degree in fisheries and wildlife science, and a certificate program in medical transcription are offered.
-Students interested in teaching biology at the secondary level should follow the suggested curriculum in Life Science and Earth Science for Teacher Licensure, School of Education.
+Students interested in teaching biology at the secondary level should follow the suggested curriculum in Life Science for Education, School of Education.

 Each of the bachelor of science degree programs offered by the Department, with the exception of medical technology, requires a total of 124 hours for graduation.
 The medical technology program requires a total of 131 hours for completion.
 No more than twelve credit-hours of "D's" can be applied toward these degrees, and Allied Health Science programs (AHS) have more stringent grade requirements as recommended by respective certifying agencies.

 Students in the Department of Biological Sciences, except for AHS program majors, are required to complete a common core consisting of:

 - Principles of Biology

 - Principles of Zoology